ACM Frequently Asked QuestionsStill have questions about the Academic Common Market (ACM) through WVU?

 If you miss the deadline, you will need to apply for the next term.
 WVU deadlines should not be confused with your state's deadline for completing the application process.
 Any student who is applying, reapplying or changing to a new ACM major will have to adhere to the WVU deadlines.

-Any certification letter received after the deadline will be returned to the state issuing the request.
-The state will be asked to resubmit the certification letter for the next term.
+Any certification letter received after the posted deadline will be applied to the next term.